pedroos/NoperHash/Readme.md

 ### Tests

-The algorithm has had performance and collisions tests run.
+The algorithm has had performance and collisions tests run (note: only x86 architecture was tested).

 1. Words test: from  [dwyl's english-words](https://github.com/dwyl/english-words), serial hashing of more than 466,000 English words to measure time;
 2. Collisions test: similar to the words test, reusing the dictionary, without measuring time, and building a list of results to check for repetitions.